vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/pretraining-a-model.md

 cd benchmarks
 python run.py -e surf_agent_2obj_train
 ```

-Once complete, you can inspect and visualize the learned models.
-To do so, create a script and paste in the following code
+This will take a few minutes to complete and then you can inspect and visualize the learned models.
+To do so, create a script and paste in the following code.
+The location and name of the script is unimportant, but we called it `pretraining_tutorial_analysis.py` and placed it outside of the repository at `~/monty_scripts`.

 ```python
 import os
 import matplotlib.pyplot as plt